Peer-Reviewed Journal Articles

 Barber, S. J., Opitz, P. C., Martins, B., Sakaki, M., & Mather, M. (2016).
 Thinking about a limited future enhances the positivity of younger and older adults’ recall: Support for Socioemotional Selectivity Theory.
 Memory & Cognition, 1-14.

 Martins, B., Ponzio, A., Velasco, R., Kaplan, J., & Mather, M. (2014).
 Dedifferentiation of emotion regulation strategies in the aging brain.
 Social Cognitive and Affective Neuroscience, nsu129.

 Westbrook, A., Martins, B. S.,Yarkoni, T., & Braver, T. S. (2012).
 Strategic insight and age-related goal neglect influence risky decision-making.
 Frontiers in Neuroscience, 6(68), 1-13.

-Martins-Klein, B., & Krauss-Whitbourne, S. In J. Zimmerman, J. Barnett, & L. Campbell (Eds.), Bringing psychotherapy to the underserved (pp. TBD).
-New York, NY, US: Oxford University Press (in press).
+Whitbourne, S. K. & Martins, B. (2020).
+Psychotherapy with the Underserved Older Adult Population.
+In J. Zimmerman, J. Barnett, & L. Campbell (Eds.), Bringing Psychotherapy to the Underserved (pp 263).
+New York, New York: Oxford University Press.

 Martins, B., & Mather, M. (2016).
 Default mode network and later-life emotion regulation: Linking functional connectivity patterns and emotional outcomes.
 In A. D. Ong & C. E. Löckenhoff (Eds.), Emotion, aging, and health(pp. 9-29).
 Washington, DC, US: American Psychological Association.